This article has links to products and services we love, which we may make commission from.

 Scotland Travel Tips

-A variety of types of accommodation can be found in Scotland which is great for the purse strings!
+Various types of accommodation can be found in Scotland, which is great for the purse strings!

-A choice of hostels is available in all cities however the Scotland Youth Hostel Association has the monopoly in the more rural areas.
+A choice of hostels is available in all cities.

-Budget hotels to 5*country houses are also available, click here to check the best rates.
+Budget hotels to 5*country houses are also available; see here to check the best rates.

 Want to stay in the castle?